For 2023-2024 only

 To learn more about academic fees for current international and domestic students, visit the School of Graduate Studies.

-All full-time students receive an annual guaranteed minimum stipend.
-For complete details on departmental support, awards and scholarships, go to Financial Support.
+Eligible full-time students receive a minimum stipend.
+For complete details on departmental support, awards and scholarships, visit Financial Support.

 Health Insurance